 - Canon EOS Rebel T6i

-Also, for the first time the sensor has such a high resolution of 45 MP.
+Also, at the time it was the first sensor to have such a high resolution of 45 MP.
+There is no low-pass filter on the sensor (which is a good thing).
 At the output, we get images up to 8256 × 5504 pixels.
-There is no low-pass filter on the sensor (which is a good thing).

-- More image detail – the more freedom you have in everything.
+Having so many megapixels means more image detail, and that means the more freedom you have in everything.

 That is why cameras with higher resolution are so loved by studio and landscape photographers.